-Also, initial margin rules will not be applicable if a Dealer's average aggregated notional amounts of certain OTC derivatives and forward foreign exchange transactions (typically, physically settled foreign exchange forwards and swaps, not including those that may be settled by netting) on a group basis for a certain retrospective three-month period do not exceed JPY 7 trillion (this threshold amount is currently scheduled to decrease to JPY 1.1 trillion from September 1, 2022) or if the counterparty is neither a Dealer nor a foreign derivatives dealer whose average aggregated notional amounts of certain OTC derivatives and forward foreign exchange transactions (typically, physically settled foreign exchange forwards and swaps, not including those that may be settled by netting) on a group basis for a certain retrospective three-month period exceed JPY 7 trillion (this threshold amount is currently scheduled to decrease to JPY 1.1 trillion from September 1, 2022).
+Also, initial margin rules will not be applicable if a Dealer's average aggregated notional amounts of certain OTC derivatives and forward foreign exchange transactions (typically, physically settled foreign exchange forwards and swaps, not including those that may be settled by netting) on a group basis for a certain retrospective three-month period do not exceed JPY 1.1 trillion or if the counterparty is neither a Dealer nor a foreign derivatives dealer whose average aggregated notional amounts of certain OTC derivatives and forward foreign exchange transactions (typically, physically settled foreign exchange forwards and swaps, not including those that may be settled by netting) on a group basis for a certain retrospective three-month period exceed JPY 1.1 trillion.

 In addition, any transaction entered into by and between group companies will also be exempted.
 A Dealer itself will be exempted from Japanese margin rules if it complies with an equivalent rule(s) overseas as designated by the commissioner of the Japanese Financial Services Agency (the "JFSA") (currently, the rules of the US, Canada, Australia, Singapore, Hong Kong and certain European countries have been so designated).

-As for variation margins, in addition to the above statutory rules, the JFSA's Supervisory Guidelines provide that a financial institution subject to such Guidelines (including a Dealer whose average aggregated notational amount is less than JPY 300 billion or who is otherwise exempted from the margin rules under the FIEA Cabinet Office Ordinance) is required to make efforts to: (a) enter into contracts for variation margins such as the ISDA Master Agreement and CSA; and (b) calculate the current exposures and exchange variation margins with sufficient frequency in light of, among others, the scale of transactions and the risk characteristics and on an ad hoc margin-call basis.
+As for variation margins, in addition to the above statutory rules, the JFSA's Supervisory Guidelines provide that a financial institution subject to such Guidelines (including a Dealer whose average aggregated notional amount is less than JPY 300 billion or who is otherwise exempted from the margin rules under the FIEA Cabinet Office Ordinance) is required to make efforts to: (a) enter into contracts for variation margins such as the ISDA Master Agreement and CSA; and (b) calculate the current exposures and exchange variation margins with sufficient frequency in light of, among others, the scale of transactions and the risk characteristics and on an ad hoc margin-call basis.